nickwallen/metron-commit-stuff/README.md

  ----> commit complete <----
 ```

-Finally the script will output a summary of the changes that were made and also the last two log messages.
+(3) After the merge is complete, the script will output a summary of the changes that were made and also the last two log messages.

 ```
   deployment/roles/metron_ui/tasks/main.yml | 2 +-